| CloserLook > John > John 11:49-57 and 12:1-11 |

 mortal shall have put on immortality, then shall be

 brought to pass the saying that is written, Death is swallowed up in victory."
-1 Cor.
-15:54
+1 Corinthians 15:54

 And fourthly "--- many of the Jews which came to Mary, and